GoogleChrome/developer.chrome.com/site/pt/blog/new-in-devtools-111/index.md

 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/bL6uw8VV4cGuDd9hmAjX.png", alt="A linha de distinção do gama.", width="800", height="657" %}

 <!-- DevTools supports converting colors between color formats.
 Use the **Change Color Format** icon to access the conversion popup, or simply use the `Shift` + click on a color swatch in the **Styles** pane. -->
-O DevTools oferece suporte à conversão de cores entre formatos de cores.
+O DevTools oferece suporte à conversão de cores entre formatos diferentes.
 Use o ícone **Alterar formato de cor** para acessar o pop-up de conversão ou simplesmente use `Shift` + clique em uma amostra de cor no painel **Estilos**.
 {% Img src="image/dPDCek3EhZgLQPGtEG3y0fTn4v82/uoz3yaPPdVs6T2ASnQ62.png", alt="Convertendo entre formatos de cores.", width="800", height="460" %}

 <!-- When converting, it's important to know if the conversion was clipped to fit the space.
 DevTools puts a warning icon next to the converted color that alerts you to this clipping. -->